Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 2. After adding the clinic as a friend, send an appointment request including: the desired appointment time (provide 2–3 options), the name of the treatment you want (in Chinese, English, or by screenshot), your name, and nationality.

-3. The clinic’s customer service will respond during business hours to confirm the appointment time and send you an appointment form detailing the date, time, treatment, and any necessary precautions.
+3. The clinic’s customer service will respond during business hours to confirm the time and send you an appointment form, which details the date, time, treatment, and any necessary precautions.

 4. You can also ask additional questions about pre-treatment preparations via LINE, such as which products to stop using before the procedure and what documents to bring (usually just a passport).